RobotsFTW/APOD_Hook/README.md

 ```
 NASA_KEY='NASA Api key goes here...'
 WEBHOOK_URL='https://discordapp.com/api/webhooks/...the rest of your URL...'
+log_file = 'location where you want your log file .../APOD.log'
 ```

 I have the webhook run off a crontab every day at 8 am.